Preemptive Scheduling

 This project helps you understand the scheduler of egos-2000.
-Most of the egos-2000 scheduler logic is in the proc_yield function from grass/kernel.c which, similar to the thread_yield function in P1, chooses the next thread to be scheduled when the current thread yields.
-However, egos-2000 has a preemptive scheduler meaning that the current thread is forced to yield even if it does not directly invoke the yield function.
-This is made possible by timer interrupts, so we start by introducing what is timer.
+Most of the egos-2000 scheduler logic is in the proc_yield function in grass/kernel.c, which, similar to the thread_yield function in P1, selects the next thread to be scheduled when the current thread yields.
+However, egos-2000 has a preemptive scheduler, meaning that the current thread is forced to yield even if it does not directly invoke the yield function.
+This is made possible by timer interrupts, so we start by introducing what a timer is.

-The screenshot above is a timer in MacOS.
-You can set the timer with an initial value (e.g., 15 seconds) and then start the timer.
-After this time period elapsed, the timer will raise an interrupt (e.g., the radial ringtone).
-This project helps you understand how to do something similar with a RISC-V CPU and, instead of raising ringtones, the CPU will set the program counter to the code of a special function when the period elapsed.
-This special function is called an interrupt handler which will further invoke proc_yield, switching the context of the CPU to a different thread in egos-2000.
+This screenshot is a timer in MacOS.
+You can set the timer to a value (e.g., 15 seconds) and start it.
+When this time period has elapsed, the timer will raise an interrupt (e.g., the Radial ringtone).
+This project shows you how to do something similar within a CPU: instead of raising ringtones, the CPU sets the program counter to the code of a special function when the time period has elapsed.
+This special function is called an interrupt handler, which will further invoke proc_yield, switching the CPU context to a different thread in egos-2000.

 TIP